The Year of the Dog: Liforme’s special connection with China, and a Yoga Mat in support of Animal Welfare

 When Western people see ‘Made in China’ on a product, they may immediately wonder about the conditions under which that item was produced and, indeed, in the past there have been many valid reasons for this concern.
 Was it made in a sweatshop or dilapidated old factory that breaks local regulations, employing under-age workers, requiring excessively long working hours, and putting health and safety at risk for the sake of increased profit?
 Whilst these problems can and do still occur across many industries and in many countries, including China, this is a global issue frankly (sadly) evident in the practices of many companies even in what we consider to be ‘highly developed’ countries.
 It does not have to be this way.

 We’ve found that it’s possible to choose ethical manufacturing in China.
 It’s not easy; you have to work really hard to achieve it and you can’t cut corners.
 The truth is that there are so many people and companies cutting corners (be advised, yogis).
-It’s very important that you hold companies to account and that you remember the power that we all collectively have as consumers to insist on better standards, and that in this age of social media and the internet, our voices can be heard (and are being heard) like never before.
+It’s very important that you hold companies to account and that you remember the power that we all collectively have to insist on better standards, and that in this age of social media and the internet, our voices can be heard (and are being heard) like never before.
 Do ask questions, do demand better, and if you’re going to buy products (we always say only buy good products that you really need and that are really fit for the purpose), vote with your wallet for these higher standards and do not buy things from companies who do not give a good account of their ethical practices.

 The Year of the Dog